NERSC/easybuild-deployment/README.md

 == Temporary log file(s) /tmp/eb-C6dayA/easybuild-LE4e0h.log* have been removed.
 == Temporary directory /tmp/eb-C6dayA has been removed.
 ```

+The `eb -x` will show extended dry run output that can be useful for understanding how easybuild will build, install and generate modulefile.

 Easybuild won't install all dependencies by default you should run `--robot` to ensure eb will resolve all dependencies.
 Take for instance this example